tsk-tsk/tsk-tsk/README.md

 - Ammonite, the best Scala REPL, which also pioneered Scala scripting capabilities
 - Coursier, which made it super-easy to manage Scala and Java dependencies
 - Bloop, which provides great compilation and IDE interoperation features
-- SDKMAN! which greatly simplified management of Java SDKs
 - Unix, with fantastic scripting capabilities

 ## Special thanks